RM503/Regen_analytics_app/README.md

 git clone https://github.com/RM503/Regen_analytics_app.git
 ```

-The Docker file is to first build the app
+After the required confifurations are done for the particular use case, it can be run as Docker containers.
+The app is first built as

 ```
 docker build -t <whatever_name_you_want:version> .